bookofproofs/fpl.net/Fpl/Fpl/DocuSymbolTable.md

 ---

 ### FplBlockType `Constructor`
 A class defined in the theory or the theories using this theory.
-Created in `Ast.DefinitionClass`.
+Created in `Ast.Constructor`.
 #### Possible Parent Nodes
 Class
 #### Scope